G-Core/product-documentation/documentation/waap/api-discovery-and-protection/configure-api-access-with-reserved-tags.md

 * **Privileged**: Endpoints that can be accessed by privileged users and admins.
 * **Non-privileged**: Endpoints accessible to users with no permissions.

-You can add tags to control access to endpoints by creating custom rules that will automatically mark endpoints with relevant tags.
+You can control access to endpoints by creating custom rules that will automatically mark endpoints with tags, like **API Admin Access** or **API Privileged Access**.

 When creating a rule, make sure that you specify secure conditions, such as client IP or specific HTTP response header.
 Avoid conditions that are easy to spoof, like the User Agent header.

 For example, you can create a rule that restrics access to admin endpoints.
 Only users with a valid bearer token in the authorization header will be able to interact with admin APIs.